Luckin Coffee Sees Unusually High Options Volume (OTCMKTS:LKNCY)

-Luckin Coffee Inc. (OTCMKTS:LKNCY) was the recipient of unusually large options trading on Thursday.
-Stock investors acquired 3,639 call options on the stock.
-This represents an increase of 2,678% compared to the average volume of 131 call options.
+Luckin Coffee Inc. (OTCMKTS:LKNCY) was the target of unusually large options trading on Thursday.
+Traders bought 3,639 call options on the stock.
+This represents an increase of approximately 2,678% compared to the average daily volume of 131 call options.

 A hedge fund recently raised its stake in Luckin Coffee stock.
-Morgan Stanley boosted its position in shares of Luckin Coffee Inc. (OTCMKTS:LKNCY) by 111.7% during the 1st quarter, according to its most recent 13F filing with the Securities & Exchange Commission.
-The firm owned 1,304,447 shares of the company’s stock after purchasing an additional 688,306 shares during the quarter.
-Morgan Stanley owned about 0.55% of Luckin Coffee worth $35,467,000 as of its most recent filing with the Securities & Exchange Commission.
-Hedge funds and other institutional investors own 0.46% of the company’s stock.
+Morgan Stanley grew its position in Luckin Coffee Inc. (OTCMKTS:LKNCY) by 111.7% in the 1st quarter, according to its most recent filing with the SEC.
+The firm owned 1,304,447 shares of the company’s stock after buying an additional 688,306 shares during the period.
+Morgan Stanley owned 0.55% of Luckin Coffee worth $35,467,000 at the end of the most recent reporting period.
+Institutional investors own 0.46% of the company’s stock.

 Luckin Coffee Inc engages in the retail sale of freshly brewed drinks, and pre-made food and beverage items in the People's Republic of China.
 It offers freshly brewed drinks, including freshly brewed coffee and non-coffee drinks; and food and beverage items, such as light meals.
 The company operates pick-up stores, relax stores, and delivery kitchens under the Luckin brand, as well as Luckin mobile app, Weixin mini-program, and other third-party platforms that cover the customer purchase process.